Sous Vide Steak

 5 from 39 votes

-Learn to make perfect sous vide steak at home like professionals: tender, juicy, and made with or without a sous vide machine.
+Learn to sous vide steak that yields juicy and tender results every single time.
 Watch the video below to see how I make it in my kitchen.

 Servings: 8 servings